Pittsburg State University: History

 Pittsburg State University was founded in 1903 as the Auxiliary Manual Training Normal School, originally a branch of the State Normal School of Emporia (now Emporia State University).
-In 1913, it became a full-fledged four-year institution and dropped "Auxiliary" from the front of its name.
+In 1913, it became a full-fledged four-year institution and dropped "Auxiliary" from the beginning of its name.
 In 1923, the institution changed its name to Kansas State Teachers College of Pittsburg, or Pittsburg State for short.
 Over the next four decades, its mission was broadened beyond teacher training.
 To reflect this, in 1959 its name was changed again to Kansas State College of Pittsburg.
 It became Pittsburg State University on April 21, 1977.

 Presidents

 Pittsburg State has had 14 leaders.
 The top leadership post was originally titled "principal" from 1903 to 1913.
 In 1913, the title was changed to president.